MEAdams/BibleVox/Speech/SpeechDirDoc.md

 4. <_SPACE_> repeat, <_ENTER_> continue, <_ESC_> exit, <_CTRL-C_> abort:

 Line number 1 displays the selected word.
 Line number 2 provides the search word's parts-of-speech tag (Proper Noun Singular), its pronunciation specified in "SndSpell" notation, its syllable structure specified in classical notation, and its word category definition (person).
-Line number 3 provides the search word's pronunciation specified in the Defense Advanced Research Projects Agency (DARPA) phonetic alphabet (i.e. ArpaBet) as presented in the Carnegie Mellon University (CMU) dictionary SCHEME language format.
+Line number 3 provides the search word's pronunciation specified in the Defense Advanced Research Projects Agency (DARPA) phonetic alphabet (i.e. ArpaBet) as presented in the Carnegie Mellon University (CMU) dictionary, SCHEME language format.
 Refer to [BibleVox/Docs](../Docs/DocsDirDoc.md) for discussions and explanations of each of these items.

 Line number 4 displays the prompt: *"<_SPACE_> repeat, <_ENTER_> continue, <_ESC_> exit, <_CTRL-C_> abort:*".
 Simply hit the applicable key(s) to perform your choice.
 The "CTRL-C" command is the only one available for aborting a narration or errant prompt entry.
-If the script is misbehaving, the user changes his mind, or the user wishes to terminate a narration; simply hit the "CTRL-C" key combination to abort the script and then hit the "Up-Arrow" key followed by "ENTER" to restart the *./dictionary.bash* script.
+If the script is misbehaving, the user changes his mind, or the user wishes to terminate a narration; simply hit the "CTRL-C" key combination to abort the script and then hit the "UP-ARROW" key followed by "ENTER" to restart the *./dictionary.bash* script.